roshnii20/SonarQube/README.md

 3. One or more scanners running on your build or continuous integration servers to analyze projects.

-Virtual Machine requirements and prerequisites:
+Virtual Machine requirements and prerequisites: ( I am using Ubuntu as my OS, you can use any Linux OS of your choice)

 •	3CPU, 8GB RAM
 •	Java